 These closures are necessary as kiteboarding and kite-flying can disturb nesting shorebirds, cause nests to fail, and interfere with wildlife behavior.

 Metal detecting and detectors are prohibited in the park to protect cultural and historic resources.
 Metal detectors may be transported through the park if they are cased and broken down so as to prevent their use.

 Point Reyes National Seashore requires visitors to obtain permits before participating in certain activities, such as backcountry camping, building beach fires, weddings or ceremonies, group picnics, special events, and commercial filming and photography.
 Left unregulated, these activities could cause harmful impacts to the park's natural and/or cultural resources or to the enjoyment of the park by other visitors.
-Visit our Permits & Reservations page or contact the park's Special Park Uses office at 415-464-5111 for more information.
+Visit our Permits & Reservations page or contact the park's Special Park Uses office by email for more information.

 All pets must be restrained at all times while in the Seashore on a leash no longer than six feet long.
 Pets may not be tied to an object and left unattended, or be allowed to make unreasonable noise.
 Pets are not permitted in public buildings, on most trails, or in campgrounds.
 Pets are permitted on the Kehoe Trail to Kehoe Beach, and, within Golden Gate National Recreation Area unit adjacent to Point Reyes National Seashore, on the Bolinas Ridge, Cross Marin, Jewell, McCurdy, and Randall trails.
 Please observe all signs indicating pet restrictions.
 Check out the Pet Regulations page or contact a Visitor Center for additional information on where pets are permitted.

 Launching, landing, or operating a remotely operated aircraft from or on lands and waters administered by the National Park Service within the boundaries of Point Reyes National Seashore is prohibited except as approved in writing by the superintendent.